Camtasia Training done right.

 By signing up for our Boot Camp, I’m also giving away two highly useful bonuses:

-- Our very-soon-to-be-released Camtasia Studio 8: The Definitive Guide.
-The latest all-digital edition of the Definitive Guide includes hundreds of screenshots and dozens of screencasts.
+- Our completely awesome, all-digital Camtasia Studio 8.1: The Definitive Guide.
+The latest edition of the Definitive Guide includes hundreds of screenshots and dozens of screencasts.
 It’s been newly revamped as an industry-standard interactive PDF, and will serve as a great prep tool before the course, and as an awesome searchable reference after the course is complete.
-We’ll be using it in the course itself, but you’ll receive your copy the instant it’s released. $49 value.
+We’ll be using it in the course itself, but you’ll receive your copy the instant it’s released.
+Oh, and Boot Campers get free updates to the guide FOR LIFE. $49+ value.

 - A coupon for a free 30-minute one-on-one teleconsulting session with yours truly.
 Most students come away from my courses psyched about what this incredible tool can do for them.
 But later, when they get involved with their own actual projects, they often get stuck by a technical hassle, workflow issue, or their own sparse knowledge on certain specialized features.
 At that point, it’s critical to have an expert in your corner, someone who’s seen it all, and can guide you in the right direction.
 This is doubly true if you’ve got a deadline looming.